litanlitudan/skyagi/README.md

-# SkyAGI: Sky is the limit
+# SkyAGI: Sky is the Limit